openstack-infra/zuul/doc/source/user/config.rst

   be installed (and therefore referenced from Ansible), the `name` attribute may be used to specify an alternate.

+  A job automatically has the project in which it is defined added to the roles path if that project appears to contain a role or `roles/` directory.
+By default, the project is added to the path under its own name, however, that may be changed by explicitly listing the project in the roles list in the usual way.

   .. note:: galaxy roles are not yet implemented

   **galaxy**